S-n-e-h-a-Patil/Weather-Application/README.md

 # Weather-Report
-This application enable users to get weather condition information of any city.
+This application enable users to get weather report based on the city.

 Weather-Application